vtex-apps/shelf/README.md

 ## Description

-VTEX App that shows a collection of products.
+VTEX App that shows a shelf of products.
 This is a VTEX app that is used by Dreamstore product.

 :loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.